tilburgsciencehub/website/content/topics/Analyze/tests/tests-assumptions/heteroskedasticity.md

 ```
 {{% /codeblock %}}

+### Causes of heteroskedasticity:
+Heteroskedasticity often points to potential misspecifications in the `functional form` of the regression model.

+#### Common Functional Form Misspecifications
+1. **Skewed Distribution**s:
+    - _Why It Causes Problems_: When an independent variable in a regression model is skewed (i.e., its values are not symmetrically distributed and have a long tail on one side), it can impact the `residuals`.
+Residuals are the differences between the observed and predicted values of the dependent variable.
+Skewed independent variables often lead to residuals that do not follow a normal distribution.
+This non-normality of residuals can manifest as heteroskedasticity.
+    - _Solution(s)_:
+      - Transforming Skewed Variables: To address this issue, you can transform your skewed independent variable using logarithmic, square root, or other type of transformation.
+These transformations help to normalize the distribution of the independent variable, reducing skewness.
+      - Normalize the Distribution: By normalizing the distribution of the independent variable, the relationship between the independent and dependent variables becomes more linear, and the residuals are therefore, more likely to have constant variance.
+2. **Exponential Growth**:
+   - _Why It Causes Heteroskedasticity_: Exponential increases in any model variable can lead to the spread of the residuals increase.
+This variance inflation occurs because larger values of the variable lead to proportionally larger errors, violating the constant variance assumption of linear regression.
+   - Solution: Applying a logarithmic transformation to any exponentially growing variable (dependent or independent) can normalize these effects, converting multiplicative relationships into additive ones.

+3. **Non-linear Relationships**:
+   1. _Why It Causes Heteroskedasticity_: When the true relationship between variables is non-linear, a linear model's attempt to fit a straight line through curved data produces residuals that systematically vary with the level of the independent variable.
+This causes the spread of residuals to increase or decrease along the range of the independent variable.
+   2. _Solution_: Introducing polynomial or interaction terms can help capture these non-linear relationships within the linear regression framework.

+4. **Omitted Variable Bias**:
+   1. _Why It Causes Heteroskedasticity_: Leaving out explanatory variables can lead to an erroneous attribution of their effects to other variables (if correlated), distorting the estimated relationship.
+If omitted variables have non-constant variance across the levels of the included variables, they introduce heteroskedasticity because their effects on the dependent variable are not being uniformly accounted for across all observations.
+   2. _Solution_: Assert all relevant variables are included in the model.

 ## Visual Inspection of Heteroskedasticity
-The first step in identifying heteroskedasticity is to visually inspect your data points around a regression line.
+The first step to identify, whether heteroskedasticity is present in your data, is to visually inspect your data points around a regression line.
 This allows you to spot patterns of variance that might not be constant, such as fan-shaped or nonlinear distributions.
 Such patterns suggest that the variability of the `residuals` changes with the level of the independent variable.

 By plotting the relationship between firm size (`value`) and gross investment (`invest`), we can examine whether the hypothesis that larger firms have more variance in their investment compared to smaller firms holds.